 Five of the best political adverts: It’s Time

-Lyndon B. Johnson famous TV advert Daisy Girl advert was a one-off, but by contrast one of the most effective TV advertisements in Australian political history was part of a well-planned wider campaign.
+Lyndon B. Johnson‘s famous TV advert for his Presidential re-election campaign, Daisy Girl, was a one-off, but by contrast one of the most effective TV advertisements in Australian political history was part of a well-planned wider campaign.

 After 23 years of Liberal Party rule, Gough Whitlam’s Labor party in 1972 used the slogan “It’s time“ to sum up its argument that it was time for a change.
 This theme was reflected widely in the Labor Party’s activities and also in the classic TV advert.